By Lily Condy, MOTR/L, CLT

 What JOI has to offer?

 JOI has a dedicated team of physicians that are dedicated to your orthopedic treatment.
 If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers six different MD locations, and they are located throughout the northeast Florida area.

-Furthermore, JOI also offers physical therapy in numerous areas in northeast Florida, if your referring MD feels physical therapy would assist you in relieving of these symptoms
+Furthermore, JOI also offers physical therapy in numerous areas in northeast Florida.
+If your referring MD feels physical therapy would assist you in relieving these symptoms